Montgomery metropolitan area: Demographics

 As of the census of 2000, there were 346,528 people, 129,717 households, and 90,298 families residing within the MSA.
 The racial makeup of the MSA was 57.32% White, 40.27% African American, 0.31% Native American, 0.77% Asian, 0.03% Pacific Islander, 0.37% from other races, and 0.94% from two or more races.
 Hispanic or Latino of any race were 1.20% of the population.

 The median income for a household in the MSA was $35,567, and the median income for a family was $42,304.
 Males had a median income of $31,881 versus $22,995 for females.
 The per capita income for the MSA was $16,996.

 Combined Statistical Area

-The former Montgomery–Alexander City Combined Statistical Area (CSA) was made up of six counties in central Alabama.
+The original Montgomery–Alexander City Combined Statistical Area (CSA) was made up of six counties in central Alabama.
 The statistical area included the Montgomery Metropolitan Statistical area and the former Alexander City Micropolitan Statistical Area, composed of Coosa and Tallapoosa Counties.
 As of the 2000 Census, the CSA had a population of 400,205 (though a July 1, 2009 estimate placed the population at 417,965).
 In 2013, the United States Office of Management and Budget removed the Alexander City Micropolitan Statistical Area and Montgomery-Alexander City Combined Statistical Area from the list of metropolitan areas.

+In September of 2018 the OMB reinstated Montgomery CSA.
+Officially named the Montgomery–Selma–Alexander City, AL CSA, it consisted of the 4 county Montgomery MSA, the Selma, AL (Dallas County) micropolitan area, and a re-added Alexander City (Coosa County and Tallapoosa County) micropolitan area.
+This seven-county area was, to date, the largest extent of the Montgomery area.

-Coosa County then became part of the Talladega-Sylacauga Micropolitan Statistical Area.
+When the OMB revised its definitions in 2023, Alexander City was again removed from the CSA with Tallapoosa County added to the nearby Columbus–Auburn–Opelika combined statistical area and with Coosa County becoming part of the Talladega–Sylacauga Micropolitan Statistical Area.

+The current CSA (Montgomery–Selma, AL CSA) consists of one metropolitan area and one micropolitan area, totaling five counties: